Tesla, Inc.: Facilities

+The company operates seven large factories and about a dozen smaller factories around the world.
+As of December 2024, the company also operates more than 1,350 retail stores, galleries, service, delivery, and body shop locations globally.

+North America

+Tesla was founded in San Carlos, California in 2003.
+In 2008, the company opened its first production facility at a former Chevrolet dealership in Menlo Park, California.
+The original roadster was assembled inside the service bays until 2012 and used the company's showroom as a retail store.
+Another retail store was opened in Los Angeles the same year.
+In 2010, Tesla moved its corporate headquarters and opened a powertrain development facility in Palo Alto.

-Tesla's first assembly plant occupies the former NUMMI plant in Fremont, California, known as the Tesla Fremont Factory.
-The factory was originally opened by General Motors in 1962, and then operated by a joint venture of GM and Toyota from 1984.
-The original factory was closed in 2010, and was acquired by Tesla the same year.
+Tesla's first major assembly plant occupies the former NUMMI plant in Fremont, California, known as the Tesla Fremont Factory.
+The factory was originally opened by General Motors in 1962, and then operated by NUMMI, a joint venture of GM and Toyota from 1984.
+The joint venture ended when GM entered bankruptcy in 2009.
+In 2010, Toyota agreed to sell the plant to Tesla at a significant discount.

-The first major battery production facility was opened in Nevada in 2016.
-Gigafactory Nevada (originally Gigafactory 1) produces Powerwalls, Powerpacks and Megapacks; battery cells in partnership with Panasonic; and Model 3 battery packs and drivetrains.
-The factory received substantial subsidies from the local and state government, that, in exchange for opening in their jurisdiction, allowed Tesla to operate essentially tax free for 10 years.
+Tesla's first purpose-built facility was opened in Nevada in 2016.
+Gigafactory Nevada produces the Powerwall, battery cells in partnership with Panasonic, Model 3 drivetrains, and the Tesla Semi.
+The factory received substantial subsidies (abatements and credits) from the local and state government, that, in exchange for opening in their jurisdiction, allowed Tesla to operate essentially tax-free for 10 years, later extended to 20 years in exchange for expanding the factory to add a production line for the Tesla Semi and add additional battery manufacturing capacity.

-As part of the acquisition of SolarCity in 2016, Tesla acquired Gigafactory New York located in Buffalo, New York, on the site of a former Republic Steel plant.
-SolarCity had received incentives to locate its factory in Buffalo through the Buffalo Billion program.
-In 2017, the factory started production of solar shingles for the Tesla Solar Roof.
-Between 2017 and 2020 Tesla partnered with Panasonic to assemble photovoltaic modules at the plant.
+As part of the acquisition of SolarCity in 2016, Tesla gained control of Gigafactory New York in Buffalo on the site of a former Republic Steel plant.
+The state of New York spent cash to build and equip the factory through the Buffalo Billion program.
+In 2017, the factory started production of the Tesla Solar Roof, but faced multiple production challenges.
+Since 2020, Tesla has also assembled Superchargers in New York.
+The plant has been criticized for offering little economic benefit for the state funding.